nopnop2002/esp-idf-tea5767/withGaradeDoorRemote+WiFi/README.md

 ![Image](https://github.com/user-attachments/assets/68f6b933-1a86-41e7-bf46-351b672fc4f8)

 This is my FM radio system.
-Press the mute button on the remote control to mute the radio on/off.
+Press the mute button (A button) on the remote control to mute the radio on/off.
-Press the station button on the remote control to switch between radio stations.
+Press the station button (B button) on the remote control to switch between radio stations.
 Displays the current radio frequency on the remote display.
 ![Image](https://github.com/user-attachments/assets/2f8ab0fb-4535-43fe-bb49-4fcc79e70433)